 During the last 20 years veterinary knowledge and the range of treatments and surgical procedures available for pets has improved tremendously.
 Pets now have access to most of the same diagnostic tests and treatments available to Humans.

 Specialised veterinary procedures do come at a cost and can’t always be budgeted for.
 Unexpected veterinary bills can be more easily managed with pet insurance.
-We have worked with and recommend two companies, Ellenco Pet Insurance and Petplan.
+We have worked with and recommend two companies, Southerncross and Petcover.

 Check out their web sites and select the pet insurance policy that best suits you and your pet.
 We are happy to help with recommendations.

 The surgery is well equipped for both orthopaedic and soft tissue surgery as well as reconstructive and exploratory surgical procedures.
 We regularly carry out elective surgery such as speys and castrations.